 Stories and narratives are a powerful vehicle for discovery and discussion—one quick look through history proves this repeatedly.
-They reflect the current state and issues that permeate our world, but they’re also as close to seers as we get; they have the rare ability to peer forward in time, and while predicting the future is still in the realm of fantasy, some science fiction stories have an uncanny way of foreshadowing the world of tomorrow.
+They reflect the current state and issues that permeate our world, but they’re also as close to seers as we get.
+Fiction writers have the rare ability to peer forward in time, and while predicting the future is still in the realm of fantasy, some science fiction stories have an uncanny way of foreshadowing the world of tomorrow.

 Many science-fiction-induced realities are objects eventually born into our everyday world.
 Michel Verne, a 19th century writer, described a transportation system in “An Express of the Future” that sounds very similar to Elon Musk’s proposed Hyperloop system in California.
-In Arthur C. Clarke’s “2001: A Space Odyssey”, Clarke wrote about “newspads”, which seem an uncomfortably close fit to Apple’s iPads.
+In Arthur C. Clarke’s “2001: A Space Odyssey,” Clarke wrote about “newspads” that seem an uncomfortably close fit to Apple’s iPads.

 “Classically, the theory has been that science fiction inspires students to pursue degree concentrations in STEM fields.
 If true, then one could say that more sci-fi leads to more scientists and engineers down the road, which then expedites scientific discoveries and associated inventive advances,” says Author Keith Wiley.

-In addition to inspiring next generations of doers, science fiction also paints new situations and whole worlds that reflect greater cultural ramifications and moral considerations.
-David Brin is an author whose work explores the ramifications of human actions on the collective whole.
-These stories, by nature, seem to often reflect more doomsday than utopian realities, perhaps because the potential horrific realities threaten our very existence.
+In addition to inspiring a next generations of science-inspired doers, science fiction also paints new situations and whole worlds that reflect greater cultural ramifications and moral considerations.
+Author David Brin uses fiction to explore the ramifications of human actions on the collective whole.
+These stories often reflect more doomsday than utopian realities, perhaps because the potential horrific realities that threaten our very existence are more pressing in our subconscious.
 H.G.
-Wells’ “The World Set Free” seemed almost to prophesize the creation of the atomic bomb and the horrific acts in Hiroshima and Nagasaki.
+Wells’ “The World Set Free” was almost prophetic in the eventual creation of the atomic bomb and the horrific acts that took place almost 70 years ago in Hiroshima and Nagasaki.

-Storytelling is such an influential tool that it brings us back around to “design fiction“, a strategy being used by some of today’s most technologically-savvy companies, including Microsoft, Google, and Apple.
-Science fiction authors are often invited behind closed doors with development and research teams to get a glimpse of up-and-coming technologies; they’re then given the unique opportunity to combine X parts existing technology with Y parts imagination in order to dream up new visions and ideas that serve as inspiration for final products.
+Storytelling is such an influential tool that it brings us back around to “design fiction,” a strategy being used by some of today’s most technologically-savvy companies, including Microsoft, Google, and Apple.
+It’s not unusual for some of the world’s largest tech companies to invite science fiction authors behind closed doors and introduce them some of the latest up-and-coming technologies still in the design and research phase.
+While names are often kept confidential, these authors are given the unique opportunity to combine X parts existing technology with Y parts imagination in order to dream up new visions and ideas that sometimes serve as inspiration for companies’ final products.

-While stories have always been a source of ideas and inspiration, in a very real sense the mutual visioning between technologists and storytellers seems to have blurred the line between science fiction and reality in recent years, creating a whole new world of potential solutions in its wake.
+While stories have always been a source of ideas and inspiration, in a very real sense the mutual visioning between technologists and storytellers in recent years seems to have blurred the line between science fiction and reality, creating a whole new world of potential solutions in its wake.